mavilein/Mongo-Connector-Preview/README.md

 The functionality for the Mongo Connector is present in the Prisma Core starting in 1.17-beta.
 The CLI does not yet know about the Mongo Connector though, so some changes need to be done manually.

 We are changing the preview branch to alpha.
 This way you will always have the most current version of the connector.
 I've adjusted the docker-compose.yml accordingly.
-If you are still running on the 1.17-beta pls restart prisma with the new alpha image.
+If you are still running on the 1.17-beta please restart prisma with the new alpha image.
 We'll merge new functionality regularly into the alpha and will adjust the list of known limitations accordingly.

 - install the Prisma cli
 - run `prisma init` - choose new local db with mysql